BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/physics/Gamma/SetCutInRegion      SPECThead 0.1 cm
 /gate/physics/Electron/SetCutInRegion   SPECThead 0.1 cm
 ```
-The initialisation step must be performed **after** the geometry, phantom and digitizer is set and **before** the definition of the source and root output.
+The initialisation step must be performed **after** the geometry, phantom and digitizer is set and **before** the definition of the source and root output:

 ```
 /gate/run/initialize